CPER Plant-Envi

 Project Coordinator: Jean-Luc Verdeil (CIRAD)

 The “Plants and Environment (PlantEnvi): Plant Adaptation to Climate Change: Understand, Improve, Cultivate, Feed project is a collaborative initiative led by five institutions—CIRAD, the University of Montpellier (UM), INRA, IRD, and CNRS—and launched by five research units: BPMP, DIADE-IPME, AGAP, L2C, and IES, with support from the BioCampus Montpellier service unit.
-In the context of climate change, ensuring food crop production and quality, as well as the production of biomass that can be utilized by industry, represent major challenges for the environmental and energy transition.
-The challenge is to understand and control how environmental disturbances impact these major physiological functions and, ultimately, the yield and quality of crop production.
+In the context of climate change, ensuring food crop production and quality, as well as the production of biomass that can be utilized by industry, are major challenges of the environmental and energy transition.
+The challenge is to understand and control how environmental disturbances impact these key physiological functions and, ultimately, the yield and quality of crop production.

 Partners

-Partner No. 2: UM (Contact: C Goze-Bac)
+Partner No. 2: UM (Project Leader: C Goze-Bac)

-Partner No. 3: CNRS (Contact: C Maurel)
+Partner No. 3: CNRS (Project Leader: C Maurel)

-Partner No. 4: INRA (Contact: C Maurel)
+Partner No. 4: INRA (Project Leader: C Maurel)

 Partner No. 5: IRD (Contact: C. Gaudron)